 CTV News Stox,

 Plamondon Publishing, Les Éditions Vibrations

 René Chénier (ONF)

-Michaëlle Jean: A Woman of Purpose, ONFB website, where the film is available for free online streaming.
+Michaëlle Jean: A Woman of Purpose, ONFB website, where the film is available.